Gazette Article by: Maura Rogan

 Franklin died at home in December 1922.
 The Winnetka Talk obituary referred to him as a Chicago business leader and “one of the most prominent citizens of this village.”
 Franklin had built up a large business as a manufacturer of metal containers; it was absorbed by the American Can Co., of which he became vice president.
 He left an estate of $525,000 to Pauline, who continued to reside at 745 Sheridan Road and participate in Village activities.
 Illness caused her to move to the mild climate of California in 1933; she died there on June 19, 1934, at the age of 69.

 The Rudolph home on Sheridan Road was largely destroyed by fire in the early 1940s when it was rented.
 But Pauline’s paintings were stored in the basement and survived.
-The Winnetka Historical Society is fortunate to own one of her works, a large portrait of a young woman in a Chinese robe.
+The Winnetka Historical Society is fortunate to own one of her works, the large portrait of a young woman in a Chinese robe pictured above.
 The painting was exhibited widely and, when it was home in Winnetka, hung in the Rudolph’s living room.
 It is currently on display at the Society’s museum at 411 Linden.